 have a native YASARA with full performance in 2021 or 2022.

 As before, you get an application that is specifically

 tailored to MacOS, including special support for the

-MacBook track pad, the Mighty
+MacBook track pad gestures, the Magic Mouse

 and multi-monitor configurations.